aliyahblackmore/aliyahblackmore/README.md

 - 👋 Hi, I’m @aliyahblackmore
-- 👀 I’m interested in digital writing and strategy to meet needs of people who use the content the most, Afro-Caribbean historical narratives, and zine making.
+- 👀 I’m interested in digital writing and strategy to meet needs of people who use the content the most.
+I'm also interested in Afro-Caribbean historical narratives and zine making.
 - 🌱 I’m currently learning more about Drupal.
 - 💞️ I’m looking to collaborate on nuanced conversations about identity and digital writing and zine making as a form of activating conversation and community building.